microprediction/microprediction/submission_examples_xray/README.md

 This directory provides examples of submitting distributional predictions for stock and portfolio price movements.

-Sponsor is Hebdomad Leech, full ID:
+These streams are sponsored by Hebdomad Leech, whose full public sponsor code is

     6ebd03ad1eec6897b9414ff2a1b4501a